puyu-wasi/quechua-from-english/readme.md

 ## About this page

-* Southern Quechua, with general preference towards Cuzco Quechua and the Standard Quechua orthography.
+* Southern Quechua, with general preference towards Cuzco-Quechua dialect and the Standard Quechua orthography.

 ## Quick Basics